Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 This is largely possible for a few reasons:

 1. Automated tests plus an automated installer makes ensures that any changes that break older versions of blender will be caught automatically.
-2. Abstracting API changes vs directly implementing changes.
+1. Abstracting API changes vs directly implementing changes.
 Instead of swapping "group" for "collection" in the change to blender 2.8, we create if/else statements and wrapper functions that fetch the attribute that exists based on the version of blender.
 Want more info about this?
 See [the article here](https://theduckcow.com/2019/update-addons-both-blender-28-and-27-support/).
-3. No python annotations.
+1. No python annotations.
 This syntax wasn't supported in old versions of python that came with blender (namely, in Blender 2.7) and so we don't use annotations in this repository.
 Some workarounds are in place to avoid excessive printouts as a result.

 ## Compiling and running tests

 As above, a critical component of maintaining support and ensuring the wide number of MCprep features are stable, is running automated tests.

+### Compile MCprep using scripts

+Scripts have been created for Mac OSX (`compile.sh`) and Windows (`compile.bat`) which make it fast to copy the entire addon structure the addon folders for multiple versions of blender.
+You need to use these scripts, or at the very least validate that they work, as running the automated tests depend on them.

+The benefit?
+You don't have to manually navigate and install zip files in blender for each change you make - just run this script and restart blender.
+It *is* important you do restart blender after changes, as there can be unintended side effects of trying to reload a plugin.

 Want to just quickly reload some files after only changing python code (no asset changes)?
-Try running `compile.sh -fast` which will skip copying over the resources folder and skip zipping the addon.
+Mac only: Try running `compile.sh -fast` which will skip copying over the resources folder and skip zipping the addon.

+### Run tests

-You run the main test suite by running the wrapper `run_tests.sh` file.
-This will automatically run the `compile.sh` script which will copy code from your MCprep git repo into the different blender addons folders, and then one by one (if `run_tests.sh -all` is used) it will test each version of blender to see if things are still working.
+You run the main test suite by running the wrapper `run_tests.sh` file (mac) or `run_tests.bat` (windows).
+This will automatically run the corresponding `compile` script which will copy code from your MCprep git repo into the different blender addons folders, and then one by one (if `run_tests.sh -all` is used on mac) it will test each version of blender to see if things are still working.
 At the end, you get a csv file that indicates which tests fail or passed, broken down by blender version.

-Generally speaking there are some flaky tests that can be generally and safely ignored.
-This includes the "import_mineways_combined" test.
+Note: the windows `run_tests.bat` script always tests across all versions of blender, there is not currently a way to run the tests for only a single version of blender (unless of course, you only have one version of blender listed in your `blender_execs.txt` file).

+There are a couple flaky tests, but the goal is to reduce this over time.
+This includes the "import_mineways_combined" test, which does not pass but is a reminder to try and improve that test specifically.
+All other tests should pass.

 If all tests successfully complete, you'll get a csv file like so: